-Feeling strapped for cash and falling behind on monthly bills is not a fun experience.
 Debt issues can be hard to manage.
-And a collection call from a persistent creditor can makes a challenging financial situation all the more stressful.
+And a collection call from a persistent creditor can make a challenging financial situation all the more stressful.

 The good news?
-You’ve got rights, and lots of them — thanks to the Fair Debt Collection Practices Act.
+You’ve got debt collection rights, and lots of them — thanks to the Fair Debt Collection Practices Act.
 This federal law sets down a specific set of rules that third-party debt collectors must follow when contacting you about a debt that was sent to collections.
 Debts covered under this law include auto loans, medical bills and credit card bills.

-To help you understand your debt collection rights, here are 10 important rules that a debt collector must follow when contacting you about an unpaid bill.
+To help you understand your debt collection rights, here are 10 important rules a debt collector must follow when contacting you about an unpaid bill.

-A debt collector may not call you before 8am or after 9pm (in your time zone) unless you ask them to call you at a different time.
+A debt collector may not call you before 8 a.m. or after 9 p.m. (in your time zone) unless you specifically ask them to call during these times.
 Whatever debt you may owe, you still have the right to a quiet morning and a quiet evening.